deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He smiled at her crestfallen expression.
 "Hey, I'm sorry.
 But we've got other missions too, you know?
 It's rough, I know, but we'll get you back as soon as we can."

-"I guess… it's just, you said this ship is really fast right?"
+"I guess... it's just, you said this ship is really fast right?"

 "Probably the fastest in the galaxy." he confirmed "But it's still a week to the nearest station from here.
 The galaxy's a *big* place, and this is one of the empty bits."

 "Right." she sighed.
 "I can't ask you to take a whole fortnight out for me, I'm not that important."

 She realised that the sentiment had come off as bitter.
 "I mean!
-Um…That came out wrong."
+Um...That came out wrong."

 Julian chuckled.
 "It's fine."